-- In the longer-term, there is an ambition for the European Union to establish a system equivalent to the TFTP, which could enable the analysis of data held in the European Union to take place on the territory of the European Union.
-This possibility is expressly recognised within the Agreement, and the United States of America has committed to support this development in order to enable its successful establishment - The Agreement aims at preventing and combating terrorism while respecting fundamental rights, and notably the protection of personal data.
+European Union to take place on the territory of the European Union.
+This possibility is expressly recognised within the Agreement, and the United States of America has committed to support this development in order to enable its successful establishment

+- The Agreement aims at preventing and combating terrorism while respecting fundamental rights, and notably the protection of personal data.
 The Agreement between the European Union and the United States of America on the processing and transfer of Financial Messaging Data from the European Union to the United States for purposes of the Terrorist Finance Tracking Program aims to ensure full respect for fundamental rights enshrined in Article 6 (2), of the Treaty on European Union, in particular the right to privacy with regard to the processing of personal data as stipulated in Article 16 of the Treaty on the Functioning of the European Union and for the principles of proportionality and necessity regarding the right to respect for private and family life and the protection of personal data as set out in Articles 7 and 8 of the Charter of Fundamental Rights of the European Union. - The Agreement has secured significant safeguards for those whose data is processed by the designated provider within the European Union if it is transferred to the Treasury Department under this Agreement.
 Most notably, the Agreement provides for transparency of the use of data; access, blocking and rectification of data; as well as administrative redress on a non-discriminatory basis and the availability of a process for seeking judicial redress under U.S. law, regardless of nationality or place of residence.
 Where leads resulting from the data are shared with third parties, the Member State concerned will be consulted as appropriate.
-The Agreement offers a strengthened process for the European Union to review its functioning, and to monitor the independent oversight of the TFTP. - Article 218(2) of the Treaty on the Functioning of the European Union states that the Council shall authorise the signing of international agreements.
+The Agreement offers a strengthened process for the European Union to review its functioning, and to monitor the independent oversight of the TFTP. - Article 218(6)(a) of the Treaty on the Functioning of the European Union states that in the case of agreements covering fields to which the ordinary legislative procedure applies, the Council shall adopt a decision concluding the agreement, after obtaining the consent of the European Parliament.

-• The Commission therefore proposes to the Council to adopt a decision signing the Agreement between the European Union and the United States of America on the processing and transfer of Financial Messaging Data from the European Union to the United States for purposes of the Terrorist Finance Tracking Program.
+• The Commission therefore proposes to the Council, after obtaining the consent of the European Parliament, to adopt a decision concluding the Agreement between the European Union and the United States of America on the processing and transfer of Financial Messaging Data from the European Union to the United States for purposes of the Terrorist Finance Tracking Program.